-In the device emulation popup, you can edit the following options:
+In the emulation tab, you can edit the following device settings:

 - Set the device type to desktop or mobile